Juan-Varela11/Suicide_Rates_HispanicPop_US/README.md

 # Suicide Death Rates within the US Hispanic & Latino Communities.
 Analysis of the suicide death rates of the Hispanic &amp; Latino population within the United States.
-Data collected from the Centers for Disease Control and Prevention.
+Data collected from the Centers for Disease Control and Prevention (CDC) and the Office of Minority Health (OMH).

 ## Datasets<br>
 [Death rates for suicide, by sex, race, Hispanic origin, and age: United States (CDC)](https://data.cdc.gov/NCHS/Death-rates-for-suicide-by-sex-race-Hispanic-origi/9j2v-jamp/about_data) <br>